clandrew/wdrp/README.md

 **Q: How come the status says "Playing a game" instead of "Listening to" like with Spotify?**

-A: The Discord RPC library doesn't (at the time of writing this) currently expose a way of changing this UI element.
+A: The Discord RPC library doesn't (at the time of writing this) currently expose a way for 3rd party plugins to change this UI element.
 The status for Spotify worked because Discord gave Spotify special treatment.
-If it comes to be that the RPC library adds flexibility of changing this, I'd be interested in adopting it.
+If the RPC library adds flexibility of changing this, I'd be interested in adopting it.

-Update (6/28/2019): it looks like Discord is distributing a new SDK called GameSDK, and ultimately the RPC SDK will become deprecated.
-From a quick glance at the [docs](https://discordapp.com/developers/docs/game-sdk/activities), it looks like the new SDK supports the ability to customize this.
-If so, great!
-I think it is kind of a hassle I need to move the plugin to a new SDK just to get this small feature, but I suppose they are phasing out the RPC SDK anyway.
-I can take a look at GameSDK and see how easy or hard it is to make it work and start there.
+Update (6/28/2019): Discord is distributing a new SDK called GameSDK to eventually replace the RPC SDK this uses.
+The [docs](https://discordapp.com/developers/docs/game-sdk/activities) say the new SDK supports the ability to customize this.
+But when I tried it, it didn't work.
+I had a weird back-and-forth with Discord folks about it.
+They told me basically it's there but not hooked up.

 **Q: Sometimes, I'm seeing a small delay before my Discord Rich Presence status is updated.
 What gives?**